phenotypic.measure.MeasureIntensity#

 Bases:

-This class computes quantitative intensity metrics from the grayscale representation of each detected colony, including integrated intensity (total brightness), percentiles (min, Q1, median, Q3, max), and variability measures (standard deviation, coefficient of variation).
-These statistics reflect colony optical density, biomass, and internal heterogeneity on agar plates.
+Compute per-colony intensity metrics from the grayscale channel: integrated intensity, percentiles (min, Q1, median, Q3, max), standard deviation, coefficient of variation, and area-normalized density.
+These statistics reflect colony optical density, biomass accumulation, and internal heterogeneity.

 - Returns: